DioxusLabs/dioxus/docs/guide/src/components/index.md

 - **MetaCard**: Original Poster, Time Submitted
 - **ActionCard**: View comments, Share, Save, Hide, Give award, Report, Crosspost

-In this chapter, we'll learn how to define our own components.
+In this chapter, we'll learn how to define these components.